-Arc Shield.
-The arc shield and its arc horn are essential to the performance of the contactor and these parts should always be in place.
-The flexible connection leading from the arc horn should always be securely fastened to the frame.
-The arc shield may be removed by pulling it directly forward, allowing the magnetic blowout pole pieces (which act as its fixed supports) to guide it in its sliding movement.
-In replacing the arc shield, care must be taken that the guiding recesses in its sides locate themselves properly on and be gripped firmly by the supporting guides.
-If the guides are found to be spread apart so that they no longer grip the arc box firmly, remove the arc box and spring the guides together slightly by squeezing them with the fingers.
-The arc shield should be pushed back as far as it will go, until it is held securely against the molded base by the spring clip.
+ARC SHIELDS.
+The arc shields and their arc horns are essential to the performance of the contactor and these should always be in place.
+The flexible connections leading from the arc horns should always be securely fastened to the moving contacts.
+The arc shields may be removed by pulling them directly forward, allowing the magnetic blowout pole pieces (which act as their fixed supports) to guide them in their sliding movement.
+In replacing the arc shields, care must be taken that the guiding recesses in their sides locate themselves properly on and be gripped firmly by the supporting guides.
+If a pair of guides are found to be spread apart so that they no longer grip the arc box firmly, remove the arc box and spring the guides together by squeezing them with the fingers.
+The arc shields should be pushed back as far as they will go, until they are held securely against the molded base by the spring clip.

-Armature and Bearing.
-The knife-edge bearing requires no maintenance other than the removal of accumulated dirt.
-Oil should not be used, as it hastens the collection of dust.
+ARMATURE AND BEARING.
+The knifeedge bearing requires no maintenance other than the removal of accumulated dirt.
+Oil should not be used as it hastens the collection of dust.

 The magnet pole face is secured to the core by means of a bolt having a head that projects forward into a hole in the armature.
-Care should be taken that the parts maintain their proper alignment, and particularly that the bolt head be accurately centered in the armature hole.
+Care should be taken that the parts maintain proper alignment, and particularly that the bolt head be accurately centered in the armature hole.
 Dirt should not be allowed to accumulate.

-Operating Coil.
+OPERATING COIL.
 When a new operating coil is installed, the identification label should be examined to make certain that the voltage rating and the coil style number are correct for the application.
+The more commonly used coils are listed in Table No.2.

-This contactor has Class H coils which operate at a temperature of 150 degrees C. The surface temperature of the latter coils will be higher than that of Class A coils.
+This contactor has Class H coils which operate at a temperature rise of 150 degrees C. The surface temperature of the latter coils will be higher than that of Class A coils.